RamiroCarlosIngrassia/academic-evaluation-criteria-python/README.md

-Academic Evaluation Criteria – Python
+# Academic Evaluation Criteria – Python

 Formalizing academic evaluation criteria into explicit, reproducible Python rules.

+---

-Overview
+## Overview

 This project implements rule-based evaluation logic for different types of academic assignments.

 The objective is to transform implicit correction criteria into:

-Transparent evaluation rules

-Testable validation logic

-Reusable scripts
+- **Transparent evaluation rules**
+- **Testable validation logic**
+- **Reusable scripts**

-Clear separation between automated checks and human judgment
+- **Clear separation between automated checks and human judgment**

 The approach distinguishes between:

-Technical rules

-Formal requirements

-Exceptions

-Human judgment

-Project Structure

-The repository is organized by assignment type.

-📌 BPMN

-Contains Python scripts that formalize evaluation criteria for BPMN modeling exercises.

-Although originally developed for a specific topic, the logic is designed to be adaptable to any BPMN assignment with defined evaluation rules.

-Includes:

-Rubric calculation scripts

-Integration of technical and administrative criteria

-Structured scoring logic

-📌 Database

-Contains Python scripts implementing rule-based evaluation for Database assignments.

-Originally developed for a specific topic, the logic is structured to be adaptable to any database assignment with:

-A canonical schema

-Defined SQL requirements

-Explicit correction criteria

-Includes:

-Schema comparison against canonical definitions

-SQL validation

-Integration of evaluation feedback

-Design Philosophy

-The core principle of this repository is:

-Make evaluation criteria explicit, structured, and reproducible.

-Each script focuses on separating:

-What can be evaluated automatically

-What requires interpretative or contextual academic judgment

-This allows greater transparency, consistency, and methodological clarity in academic assessment.
+- Technical rules
+- Formal requirements
+- Defined exceptions
+- Human judgment (when automation is not appropriate)

+---

+## Project Structure

+The repository is organized into modules according to assignment type:

+### 📂 `database/`

+Contains Python scripts that formalize evaluation criteria for Database assignments.

+Although some scripts were originally developed for a specific topic, the logic is designed to be adaptable to any database assignment with:

+- A defined canonical schema
+- Explicit evaluation rules
+- Structured student submissions

+### 📂 `bpmn/`

+Contains Python scripts implementing rule-based evaluation for BPMN modeling exercises.

+Even when initially created for a particular exercise or topic, the structure is intended to be reusable for any BPMN assignment with:

+- Clearly defined modeling criteria
+- Formal validation rules
+- Explicit rubric structure

+---

+## Design Philosophy

+The core principle of this project is the separation of:

+1. **Objective, automatable validation**
+2. **Interpretative or pedagogical judgment**

+By formalizing technical and structural rules in code, the evaluation process becomes:

+- More consistent
+- More transparent
+- Easier to audit
+- Easier to refine over time

+This repository is not just a collection of scripts — it is a methodology for transforming academic correction criteria into explicit, reproducible systems.

+---

+## Scope

+While specific examples may reference particular topics or exercises, the architecture is intentionally generic and adaptable to new assignments, new rubrics, and new academic contexts.